bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 __Helm Configuration__: `exclude_from_lb_wait_time_in_sec`

-With this option, you can control the exclusion of the node from load balancing and delays draining the node for the number of seconds specified.
+With this option, you control the exclusion of the node from load balancing and delays draining the node for the number of seconds specified.
 Internally, Brupop uses [`node.kubernetes.io/exclude-from-external-load-balancers`](https://kubernetes.io/docs/reference/labels-annotations-taints/#node-kubernetes-io-exclude-from-external-load-balancers) to exclude the node from load balancing.

 See [Concurrent Updates](#concurrent-updates) for an important warning about concurrency and load balancer exclusion.

 Example:

 ```yaml
 exclude_from_lb_wait_time_in_sec: "0"
 ```